rmarques90/challenges/README.md

-# challenges
+# Challenges!

-Challenges for friends
+This is a repository to make algorithm challenges with friends.